JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 Read operations need to be wrapped in a read action (RA) if not invoked via `Application.invokeLater()`.

-If invoked from a non-UI thread or from the UI thread but via `SwingUtilities.invokeLater()`, it must be explicitly wrapped in a read action (RA).
+If invoked from a background thread or from EDT but via `SwingUtilities.invokeLater()`, it must be explicitly wrapped in a read action (RA).

 </tab>